suzyi/c-plus-plus/caffe/readme.md

 + matlab\
 + python\
 + tools\
-  + caffe.cpp will be compiled caffe.exe, which allows training and infering in the terminal.
+  + caffe.cpp will be compiled to caffe.exe, which allows training and infering in the terminal.
-  + Data processing toolts.
+  + Data processing tools.
 + scripts\
 + src\